Skip to Content

 Freezing Whole Tomatoes

-1. Wash and dry your tomatoes thoroughly.
+1. Wash and core fresh tomatoes completely

 Drying Fruits and Vegetables